CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/OSPF/Open-Shortest-Path-First-v2-OSPFv2.md

 ## Optional OSPFv2 Configuration

 This section describes optional configuration.
-The steps provided in this section assume that you already configured basic OSPFv2 as described in {{<link url="#basic-ospfv2-configuration" >}}, above.
+The steps provided in this section assume that you already configured basic OSPFv2 as described in {{<link url="#basic-ospfv2-configuration" text="Basic OSPF Configuration">}}, above.

 ### Interface Parameters